thiviyanT/IntelliGraphs/README.md

 ## Installation

-To install IntelliGraphs, using pip:
+To install IntelliGraphs, use pip:

 ```bash
 pip install intelligraphs